Photorefractive-based on-chip optical power limiter against light-injection attacks in quantum key distribution: Introduction

-Thin-film lithium niobate (TFLN) has emerged as a leading platform in integrated photonics\cite{zhu2021integrated}.
-Its high electro-optic efficiency, low propagation loss, and compact footprint make it particularly suitable for high-speed on-chip QKD systems\cite{heo2025onchip,lin2025integrated}.
-However, lithium niobate (LN), especially TFLN, exhibits a pronounced photorefractive (PR) effect\cite{xu2021mitigating,li2019photonlevel,liang2017highquality,jiang2017fast}, where light exposure changes the refractive index of the LN waveguide.
-This effect introduces a security vulnerability in QKD systems\cite{ye2023induced,lu2023hacking,han2023effect}.
-While the PR effect introduces a potential security risk, it also provides an automatic mechanism to respond to the injected light.
-Leveraging this dual property, we designed a TFLN-based unit to sense and defend against the light-injection attacks.
+Thin-film lithium niobate (TFLN) has emerged as a leading platform for integrated quantum photonics\cite{zhu2021integrated}, owing to its exceptional electro-optic performance and low propagation loss, which make it highly suitable for high-speed on-chip QKD systems\cite{heo2025onchip,lin2025integrated}.
+However, lithium niobate exhibits a pronounced photorefractive (PR) effect\cite{xu2021mitigating,liang2017highquality,jiang2017fast}, in which light exposure alters the material's refractive index.
+This effect has been identified as a potential security risk, enabling new attack vectors \cite{ye2023induced,lu2023hacking,han2023effect}.
+Conversely, this very property inspires a new defense strategy.
+Here, we explore the possibility of repurposing the PR effect as a protective mechanism.
+In particular, by incorporating a microring resonator (MRR), which provides wavelength-selective coupling and intracavity field enhancement\cite{zhu2021integrated}, the PR-induced resonance shift can be used to realize power-dependent attenuation of injected light.